black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 After matching a cell letter successfully, your rangeRegex needs to match the cell number.
 Cell numbers in your sheet range from 1 to 99.

 Add a capture group after your letter capture group.
 Your new capture group should match one or two digits – the first digit should be 1 through 9, and the second digit should be 0 through 9.
 The second digit should be optional.

+# Step 38
+Ranges are separated by a colon.
+After your two capture groups, your rangeRegex should look for a colon.